rucio/documentation/docs/operator/configuration_parameters.md

 - **availability_delete**: Boolean.
 Control if this RSE allows deletions by the Reaper daemon using any protocol.
 Default: `True`.
 - **availability_read**: Boolean.
 Control if this RSE allows reads using any protocol.
 Default: `True`.
 - **availability_write**: Boolean.
 Control if this RSE allows writes using any protocol.
 Default: `True`.
-- **credentials**: Dictonary[String, Any]: Specify token credentials used for accessing this RSE if it is in a commercial cloud.
+- **credentials**: Dictionary[String, Any]: Specify token credentials used for accessing this RSE if it is in a commercial cloud.
 No default.
 - **delete_protocol**: Integer: Cannot be changed.
 Controls matching of protocol priorities for deletions.
 Default: `1`.
 - **deterministic**: Boolean: Controls if the RSE is allowed to generate paths based solely on the DID (scope:filename).
 More info about non-deterministic RSEs [here](https://rucio.github.io/documentation/started/concepts/replica_workflow/#replica-paths-on-storage).
 Default: `True`.
 - **domain**: List[String]: Specifies the locations this RSE may be accessed by clients from.
 Cannot be changed.